richardfergie/heroku-buildpack-haskell/README.md

 This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) for Haskell apps.
 It uses GHC 7.4.1 and cabal-1.16.0.1.

+It clears the cache before compiling - useful in cases of cabal hell

 ## Demo

 A demo is online here: